fe3dback/web-debug-proto/docs/scheme/types.md

 ## event

-:::warning
- In development

-@todo not needed anymore
+:::danger
+@todo will be removed
 :::

 ```json